20cmdingding/QChartist/QChartist/docs/readme.txt

 2015-11-14 (build 44):
 - new data source Google Finance for stocks intraday charts
-- bugs correction with files opening and data source connection (input symbol verification)
+- bugs correction with files opening and data source connection (input symbol verification) build 45: - correction of a bug in WineHQ where the screen does not refresh correctly (btnonclick(drawbox))

 -------------------------------------------------------------------------------------
 Todo list;